 - No visitors are currently allowed at Inpatient Rehabilitation.

 - One support person for surgery and procedure patients, including same day patients (must wait in patient room or car until patient returns to a room)

 - End of life (limited to four (4) family members at a time in the patient room/hospital.
 If attending physician approves more than four (4) visitors, the visitors will need to wait outside the medical center until someone leaves so that only four (4) are in the hospital at one time.Overnight stays to be determined by attending physician.)

-- No visitors will be allowed for adult patients with suspected or confirmed COVID-19 at the medical center or in the ER, end of life situation will be determined by the attending physician.
+- No visitors will be allowed for adult patients with suspected or confirmed COVID-19 at the medical center or in the ER except for end of life and special needs as determined by the attending physician.

 - No visitors for outpatient testing or appointments

 All visitors must follow these guidelines:

 - Enter through the North Tower main entrance.